jjjacky3/nflstats/README.md

 NFLStats is a powerful tool that allows you to query structured NFL data using natural language.
 Built with LangChain and powered by OpenAI's LLM, it features a user-friendly interface developed using the Streamlit library.

-I’ve deployed the NFLStats app on Streamlit Community Cloud with [2024 play by play data](https://github.com/nflverse/nflverse-data/releases/tag/pbp), which is free to use.
+I’ve deployed the NFLStats app on the free to use [Streamlit Community Cloud](https://streamlit.io/cloud) with [2024 play by play data](https://github.com/nflverse/nflverse-data/releases/tag/pbp).
 You can try it out here: [NFLStats](https://nflstats-jacky.streamlit.app/)

 ## Installation